-Self-assembly research has the potential to fulfill our ultimate technological and scientific desires that are (i) to mimic complex material architectures that we see in Nature to advance our technology (which performs adaptability and multifunctionality at multiple length scales, where the form and function is different at each length scale and yet the whole system can work as a single entity), (ii) to understand emergence of life and (iii) to decipher the universal rules that govern emergence of complex materials and behavior.
-Although there is no general theory for complex systems, this does not stop us from experimentally exploring controlled creation of complex structures and behavior, inspired especially by biological organisms.
+Self-assembly research has the potential to fulfill our ultimate technological and scientific desires that are (i) to mimic complex material architectures that we see in Nature to advance our technology (which performs adaptability and multifunctionality at multiple length scales, where the form and function are different at each length scale, and yet the entire system can work as a single entity), (ii) to understand the emergence of life and (iii) to decipher the universal rules that govern emergence of complex materials and behavior.
+Although there is no general theory for complex systems, this does not stop us from experimentally exploring the controlled creation of complex structures and behavior, inspired primarily by biological organisms.